rkvarshn/Design-Patterns/Notes.md

 ## Singleton Pattern

 The Singleton Pattern ensures a class has only one instance, and provides a global point of access to it.

+## Command Pattern

+The Command Pattern encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.